EscolaLMS/settings/README.md

 This package can be used to enable Admin to change Application config values.

-Every package can register it's config keys by calling `registerConfig` static method from `AdministrableConfig` Facade in Package Service Provider.
+Every package can register config keys by calling `registerConfig` static method from `AdministrableConfig` Facade in its own Package Service Provider `register` method.

 ```php
 use EscolaLms\Settings\Facades\AdministrableConfig;